Leverage Compliance as an Enabler of Cybersecurity

 The cliché “being compliant doesn’t mean you are secure” is repeated in countless articles, blogs, and interviews but it’s rarely followed by any useful advice.
-There is tangible benefits to being compliant with relevant cyber security requirements like NIST 800-171, PCI-DSS, ISO, HIPAA and many others.
+There are tangible benefits to being compliant with relevant cybersecurity requirements like NIST 800-171, PCI-DSS, ISO, HIPAA, and many others.
 Each one represents an opportunity to do more than just achieving compliance.

 Once you have selected the single framework against which you will assess yourself and report out compliance, it’s time to get your baseline measurement.
 This is an often overthought step in the process because there is no authoritative source or standard on how to do this.
 Our advice is to find a vendor you trust, make sure you understand how they will measure you, and the deliverables you will get at the end of the assessment.
 Avoid complexity and methodologies that seem too precise or mathematically exact when trying to measure something as variable as cyber security.

 After your initial assessment, you will have a laundry list of items that require investment and improvement, get started.
 Explain your efforts to improve incident response, vulnerability management, and anything else in terms of compliance.
 Map initiatives like privileged account management back to specific business compliance requirements rather than explaining how pass the hash works.

 Compliance in cybersecurity is an underutilized tool in getting executive support for your program and ultimately a missed opportunity.
 When leveraged appropriately compliance can produce tangible security benefits and ultimately security.